SAP-samples/teched2024-XP280/exercises/ex3/README.md

 ## Exercise 3.2 - Configure the SAP Build Code module

-After completing these steps, you will have enhanced the configuration to create SAP Build code in your subaccount.
+After completing these steps, you will have enhanced the configuration to create SAP Build Code in your subaccount.

 To do so Terraform provides the [module block](https://developer.hashicorp.com/terraform/language/modules/syntax) that allows us to specify a module including its location and the parameters it expects.
 In our case the module is local so provide the path to the module folder.

 Besides that, we need to add the new variables for the user that should get the assignment of the role collections.
 Let's do this.
+The following steps involve the files back in the `terraform_build/` directory.

-1. Open the `variables.tf` file, add the following code and safe your changes:
+1. Open the `variables.tf` file, add the following code and save your changes:

    ``` terraform
    variable "build_code_admins" {